-This week, at The One Thing Podcast by The Horton Group, our host, Jason Helfert, talks to our guest, Merry Beth Sheets, Executive Director of Hephzibah Children’s Association.
+This week, on The One Thing Podcast by The Horton Group, our host, Jason Helfert, talks to our guest, Merry Beth Sheets, Executive Director of Hephzibah Children’s Association.
 This organization provides group homes for neglected and abused children, comprehensive services for children and families in crisis, foster care, adoption and daycare – enhancing the safety and well-being of children while preserving the dignity of parents and families.

 For the last 125 years, this organization’s work has been transforming lives, creating an environment where children can grow into beautiful, strong, caring members of society.
 These children have suffered extreme cases of neglect and abuse, but they view Hephzibah as a happy, fun and safe therapeutic place to heal, grow and get better.
 Last March, they had the organization had the privilege of hearing Hephzibah’s oldest living former resident (who is 90 years old) speak at their annual gala about his experience.